Iftekhar2000/Iftekhar2000/README.md

 - 👋 Hi, I’m @Iftekhar2000
-- 👀 I’m interested in UI/UX design and frontend coding
+- 👀 I’m interested in full stack web application development
+- I have studied under Google UI-UX for 6 months and recieved a certificate from coursera.
-- 🌱 I’m currently learning UX design
+- 🌱 I’m currently studying Mern stack
-- 💞️ I’m looking to collaborate on Design projects for now, i plan to start learning javascript soon
+- 💞️ I’m looking to collaborate on UI-UX Design and full stack MERN development projects for now
 - 📫 How to reach me iftekharulhaque2000@gmail.com

 <!---